wadematt/wadematt.github.io/the_fellowship/README.md

 1. Click on the extension icon in your browser toolbar
 2. Toggle the switch to enable or disable the name replacement
 3. Browse the web and enjoy seeing The Fellowship members everywhere!

-## Creating a Production Version

-When creating the final version of your extension for different stores:

-1. For Chrome Web Store / Edge Add-ons:
-   - Use the default `manifest.json`

-2. For Firefox Add-ons:
-   - Use `manifest-firefox.json` (renamed to `manifest.json`)

 ## How It Works